Spring Cleaning for Information

 I find myself wondering (as I plan to clean out the garage today) what time of year we’re supposed to throw out all that unnecessary information we keep around.
-Since cleaning out the garage doesn’t qualify as fun in my book, I would sure be easier just to add space to my garage.
+Since cleaning out the garage doesn’t qualify as fun in my book, it would sure be easier just to add space to my garage.
 That way, I’d never have to throw anything away.
 It would cost alot … and make it much harder to find important stuff among all of the clutter but it would be easier.
-Maybe I should just call a contractor (5 minutes) rather then actually clean out the garage (at least an hour or more).
+Maybe I should just call a contractor rather than actually clean out the garage.
 Hhhmmm …

 If that weren’t sobering enough, valued information is already buried beneath too much unnecessary information.
 Much of it is over-retained, irrelevant and duplicated.
 This is causing runaway storage and infrastructure costs and exacerbating power, space and budget challenges.
 It’s also creating an inability to find and produce critical information, especially under punitive scenarios and deadlines.
 How can anyone find and leverage the useful and trustworthy information lost among all the junk?

 Isn’t it time every organization did their own information spring cleaning?
-It would reduce storage/infrastructure costs, improve findability of information, reduce legal risks and increase usefulness and re-use of information.
+It would reduce storage/infrastructure costs, improve the findability of information, reduce legal risks and increase the usefulness and re-use of information.

 Maybe you are already planning to clean out your garage of enterprise information.
 Leave me your thoughts on the topic or visit us at the upcoming National Conference on Managing Electronic Records in Chicago.
 We’ll be doing a special session on Content Assessment and how to use Content Analytics to identify and defensibly decommission and routinely dispose of unnecessary information.